Tympan/Tympan_Library/readme.md

 Once this works, you can work your way down the examples list to see how they add complexity and capability.
 Have fun!

-Latest Version in Arduino Library Manager
+Releasing Tympan_Library to Arduino Library Manager
 -------------
+For those who use the Arduino "Library Manager" to keep up-to-date with the Tympan_Library, be aware that the Arduino Library Manager will only know to update people's libraries if we do a new "Release" here on GitHub.  **Before doing a GitHub release, remember to update the version number listed in the file [library.properties](https://github.com/Tympan/Tympan_Library/blob/main/library.properties)** that's here at the root this repo.
+Update the version number listed there, commit and push the change to the repo, then go ahead and do the GitHub release.
+If you fail to update library.properties, the Arduino processing system will ignore the new release.

-To check on the status of the Tympan_Library being accepted by the Arduino library manager, see the Arduino processing log here: https://downloads.arduino.cc/libraries/logs/github.com/Tympan/Tympan_Library/
+To check on the status of the Tympan_Library being accepted by the Arduino Library Manager, see the Arduino processing log here: https://downloads.arduino.cc/libraries/logs/github.com/Tympan/Tympan_Library/